-We recently had the privilege to talk to Diane Pascual, a storyteller and film producer for Northstar Warrior.
-It is a short animated film with an intriguing story.
-We can’t help but to feature the project in as we find the visual story-telling and the creative process being put together by as many as 20 talented artists is truly unique that we can draw inspiration from.
+We recently had the privilege to talk to Diane Pascual, a storyteller and film producer for Northstar Warrior – a 2d animated short film with an intriguing story.

 The Inspiration Behind The Project

 Growing up I was inspired by stories with magical elements, like Snow White.
 I also really love the movie Stardust because the character is a seemingly nobody and he discovers he’s so much more.